tkeskita/unstructured_grids/README.md

 - Boundary face patches can be changed by assigning material for faces

-- Selection of cells via operators (UG Select Cells Inclusive/Exclusive)
+- Selection of cells from selected vertices via operators (UG Select Cells Inclusive/Exclusive)

 - Cell and face zones can be created, visualized and edited by modifying Vertex Groups in Blender.